-We may not be able to prove potential products to be safe.
+We may not be able to prove potential products using our drug delivery and formulation technologies to be safe.
 Our products require lengthy laboratory, animal and human testing.
 Most of our products are in preclinical testing or the early stage of human testing.
+The safety of our formulations will vary with each drug and the ingredients used in our formulation.
 If we find that any product is not safe, we will not be able to commercialize the product.
-The safety of our deep lung formulations will vary with each drug and the ingredients used in its formulation.